wp-plugins/simple-drop-cap/readme.txt

 == Description ==

 This plugin helps you transform the first letter of a word into a drop cap or initial letter automatically or simply by wrapping the first word with shortcode [dropcap].
 If you want to know more about drop cap, please read [this article](http://en.wikipedia.org/wiki/Initial) from Wikipedia.

+= Pro version is available now! =

+Here are some features in pro version:

+* Enable drop cap transformation on per-post basis, per-post type basis, or all posts.
+* Check a box to enable or disable drop cap on a certain post.
+No need to use shortcode.
+* Shortcode is still available in pro version to create drop cap in text widget, post, etc.
+* Unlimited styles of drop cap.
+You can have different styles for every drop cap.
+* Intuitive design panel lets you to style your drop cap without knowing CSS or any single code.
+* Dedicated support forum, better support priority than the free version.
+* One-time low price payment license, no yearly payment.

+[Click here](http://www.yudhistiramauris.com/products/simple-drop-cap-pro/) for pro version screenshots!

 = How to use this plugin: =